 - Domestic firms producing this good will sell less and lose producer surplus equal to area 1

-- However overall there will be an increase in economic welfare of 2+4 (1+2+3+4 – (1+3))
+- However, overall there will be an increase in economic welfare of 2+4 (1+2+3+4 – (1+3))

 Other Advantages of Free Trade

 - Economies of scale.
 Free trade enables countries to specialise in producing certain goods.
-Therefore, they can produce a higher output and benefit form lower average costs.
+Therefore, they can produce a higher output and benefit from lower average costs.
 This is important for industries with high fixed costs.

 - Increased competition.
 Free trade means that domestic monopolies will face more competition from other countries.
 This increased competition encourages firms to cut costs and be more efficient.